The Impact of Cash Transfers on Local Markets: A Case Study of Unstructured Markets in Northern Uganda

-The case study is based upon a cash transfer project that Action against Hunger conducted in Otuke county, during the second half of 2009.
+The case study is based on a cash transfer project that Action against Hunger conducted in Otuke County, during the second half of 2009.
 The project distributed grants, equivalent to approximately US$150, to 1,500 vulnerable households.

 This research analyses the impact of the cash transfers on the weekly integrated local livestock markets, finding that they produced a temporary inflation of prices at local level, but that in the long run they did not have negative effects on market integration.
 The research also analyses the multiplier effects of the cash transfers on different categories of market actors and on other markets such as labour.